In many cases, you are advised to use the genuine original ink cartridges that come from the device’s manufacturer.

 While an original cartridge will more often produce better results, some people would argue that the difference in quality is almost negligible.

-If you manage to purchase a high-quality compatible ink cartridge, chances are you will not notice the difference in quality from an original cartridge.
+If you manage to purchase a high-quality compatible ink cartridge, chances are you will not notice the increase in printing quality from an original cartridge.
 You will be able to print documents at a reasonable quality, just as you would with an original cartridge.

 This is not to say that you will consistently get good quality work across the board.
 If you go for the cheap low-grade cartridges then you will notice the poor performance.